-If you meet the initial requirements for Deferred Action for Childhood Arrivals (DACA) relief as outlined at “Deferred Action for Young Immigrants: Application Process,” then you may want to submit an application to obtain two years of protection from deportation as well as a permit to work in the United States.
+If you meet the initial requirements for Deferred Action for Childhood Arrivals (DACA) relief as outlined at “Deferred Action for Young Immigrants: Application Process,” then you may want to submit an application to obtain two (or three, beginning some time in 2015) years of protection from deportation as well as a permit to work in the United States.

 But consider your situation carefully before submitting an application.
 Certain immigrants should not apply for DACA because there is a greater risk that their cases may be referred to Immigration and Customs Enforcement (ICE), which may lead to removal proceedings being instituted against them in the future.
 For more information about this, see the article, “Risks and Downsides of Applying for DACA.”